Wife of poisoned Russian opposition leader Alexei Navalny blames ‘state terrorists’ for the attack on him

 Analysts predicted that Moscow’s refusal to accept the German military laboratory’s findings could prompt new Western action against Russia.

-Ivan Timofeyev, program director at the Russian Council for International Affairs told the business newspaper Kommersant that there would be new sanctions against Russia for the use of weapons of mass destruction.
+Ivan Timofeyev, program director at the Russian Council for International Affairs, told the business newspaper Kommersant that there would be new sanctions against Russia for the use of weapons of mass destruction.
 He said the United States could also impose sanctions or new restrictions on diplomatic and business ties.

-“The main question is how far the E.U. and particularly the U.S. will dare to go, given the damage that could be caused to them,” he said, referring to the costs to their economies of sanctions or other actions.
+“The main question is how far the [European Union] and particularly the U.S. will dare to go, given the damage that could be caused to them,” he said, referring to the costs to their economies of sanctions or other actions.

-Politicians in Germany have called for a tough response, including action against Nordstream, a Russian gas pipeline to Germany that is almost complete.
+Politicians in Germany have called for a tough response, including action against Nord Stream, a Russian gas pipeline to Germany that is almost complete.

-Norbert Roettgen, a senior member of Chancellor Angela Merkel’s Christian Democratic Party and head of the parliamentary foreign affairs committee, tweeted that Nordstream must be halted to punish Putin.
+Norbert Roettgen, a senior member of Chancellor Angela Merkel’s Christian Democratic Party and head of the parliamentary foreign affairs committee, tweeted that Nord Stream must be halted to punish Putin.

 “Diplomatic rituals are not enough,” he said.